Constitution of Russia: Provisions

-Especially on human rights and fundamental freedoms, the Constitution provides for human rights and freedoms of citizens according to the universally recognised principles and norms of international law as well as to their listing in the Constitution.
-(It affirms that the listing in the Constitution of the Russian Federation of the fundamental rights and freedoms shall not be interpreted as a rejection and derogation of other universally recognised human rights and freedoms.)
+With particular regard to human rights and fundamental freedoms, the Constitution provides for the human rights and freedoms of citizens in accordance with the universally recognised principles and norms of international law, as well as with the listing of such rights and freedoms in the Constitution.
+(It affirms that the enumeration in the Constitution of the Russian Federation of fundamental rights and freedoms shall not be interpreted as a rejection or derogation of any other universally recognised human rights and freedoms.)

 Executive

 Dmitry Medvedev takes the presidential oath with his right hand resting on the Constitution, 7 May 2008.

-The Constitution of the Russian Federation specifies that the President is the Russian head of state, setting domestic and foreign policy and representing Russia both within the country and internationally [Article 80].
+The Constitution of the Russian Federation specifies that the President is the Russian head of state, setting domestic and foreign policy and representing Russia both within the country and internationally (Article 80).
 While the original constitution stipulated a four-year term and a maximum of two terms in succession, the current constitution decrees a six-year term.
 The four-year term was in effect while Vladimir Putin served his first and second terms; with the two-term limit, he was barred from the presidency in 2008.
 Instead, he served as Prime Minister while Dmitry Medvedev served as president for four years.
-Putin was re-elected to his third term in 2012; with the six-year term, he was elected to his fourth term in 2018.
-Article 81 specifies the method of election, including a secret ballot; Articles 82–93 detail powers, responsibilities, and limitations of the presidency.
-The constitution provides for a "strong presidency"; not only is the president the "Supreme Commander-in-Chief of the Armed Forces of the Russian Federation", the president also has the power to dissolve the State Duma.
+Putin was re-elected to his third term in 2012; with the six-year term having been introduced, he was elected to his fourth term in 2018.
+Article 81 specifies the method of election, including a secret ballot; Articles 82–93 detail the powers, responsibilities, and limitations of the presidency.
+The constitution provides for a 'strong presidency'; not only is the president the 'Supreme Commander-in-Chief of the Armed Forces of the Russian Federation', but the president also has the power to dissolve the State Duma.

 Legislative branch

 The legislature is the Federal Assembly of Russia, which consists of two chambers: the State Duma (the lower house) and the Federation Council (the upper house).
-The two chambers possess different powers and responsibilities: the State Duma is of more significance, as it carries the main responsibility for passing federal laws.
-Although a bill may originate in either legislative chamber (or be submitted by the President, government, local legislatures, Supreme Court, Constitutional Court, or High Arbitration Court), it must be first considered by the State Duma and be adopted by a majority vote before being turned over to the Federation Council, which has 14 days to take a vote on it.
+The two chambers have different powers and responsibilities: the State Duma is the more significant of the two, as it carries the main responsibility for passing federal laws.
+Although a bill may originate in either chamber (or be submitted by the President, the government, local legislatures, or the Supreme, Constitutional, or High Arbitration Courts), it must first be considered by the State Duma and adopted by a majority vote before being passed to the Federation Council, which has 14 days to take a vote on it.
 If the bill is adopted by the Federation Council, it must be signed by the President to become law.
-If rejected by the Federation Council, the bill will be returned to the State Duma, which can then override the council's rejection by passing it again with a two-thirds vote in the same form.
-The President has a final veto, but the State Duma and Federation Council also have an overriding power by passing with a two-thirds vote.
+If it is rejected by the Federation Council, the bill is returned to the State Duma, which can then override the Council's rejection by passing it again, in the same form, with a two-thirds majority.
+The President has a final veto, but the State Duma and the Federation Council also have the power to override it by passing the bill with a two-thirds majority.